As a sign language interpreter, instructor Dana Taylor ensures nothing gets lost in translation

 Some third-graders say they want to be firefighters or ballerinas when they grow up.
 Not Dana Taylor.
 She wanted to be an interpreter for the deaf.
 Even as a girl, she was fascinated that people could “talk” without actually speaking, she says.

-Now fully fluent in signing, Taylor, who is chair of the College of Social Sciences at the University of Phoenix Savannah Campus, has interpreted for people from comedian Ellen DeGeneres to President Barack Obama.
+Now fully fluent in signing, Taylor, who is chair of the College of Humanities and Sciences at the University of Phoenix Savannah Campus, has interpreted for people from comedian Ellen DeGeneres to President Barack Obama.

 The president sought Taylor’s services during his 2010 Main Street tour stop in Savannah to discuss the U.S. economy.
 For DeGeneres, Taylor interpreted for the San Diego taping of the comedian’s first HBO special.